-Dr. Chappell earned her Ph.D. in curriculum studies from Arizona State University.
+Dr. Chappell earned her Ph.D. in curriculum studies from Arizona State University, teaching credential from UC San Diego, and BA in Women Studies and English at UC Berkeley.
 Her research interests include arts-based, youth-centered, social justice education in school and community contexts, critical analysis of curricular texts, and arts-based research methods.
-She is a visual artist who specializes in collage and artist book-making.
-She is learning Spanish as her second language.
+She is developing a graduate course in critical arts practices for schools, and always learning Spanish as her second language.

 EDEL 315 Foundations in Teaching